pelias/interpolation/readme.md

  server [address_db] [street_db]                                           start a web server
 ```

-## using the search APIs
+## Using the search APIs

+### search
-### search the db for an address, return an interpolated value if an exact match does not exist
+> search the db for an address, return an interpolated value if an exact match does not exist

-note: the lat/lon values are approximate, they must lie within the bounding boxes of the desired street.
+note: the lat/lon values you provide are in order to disambiguate the street, they must lie within the bounding boxes of the desired street.

 ```bash
 ./interpolate search address.db street.db "-41.288788" "174.766843" "16" "glasgow street"